status-im/nimbus-eth2/docs/the_nimbus_book/src/kiln.md

 # Run Kiln

-Kiln is the latest long-running  merge testnet (the previous one was known as Kintsugi).

-Kiln is the perfect opportunity to verify your setup works as expected through the proof-of-stake transition and in a post-merge context.
-If you come across any issues, please [report them here](https://github.com/eth-clients/merge-testnets/).
+Kiln is the latest long-running  merge testnet.
+It provides the perfect opportunity to verify your setup works as expected through the proof-of-stake transition and in a post-merge context.
+If you come across any issues, please [report them here](https://github.com/status-im/nimbus-eth2/issues).

 > **N.B.** Post merge, Node runners will need to run both a consensus and execution layer client.